Start Here, with our tips for receiving a disclosure.

-Do ask “What do you want to do next?” – They might not know what they want to do right away, but what happens next needs to be their choice.
+Do ask “What do you need right now?” – They might not know what they want to do right away, but what happens next needs to be their choice.

-Do ask “How can I help?” – You could offer to find out about support services like student counselling, SU Welfare Officer, the local Rape Crisis Centre or Sexual Assault Treatment Unit.
-Even just listening to the person can make a huge difference.
+Do ask “How can I help?” – You could offer to find out about support services, like the ones on the back of this card, for when the person feels ready*.

-Do look after yourself – Hearing about someone’s negative sexual experience can be very difficult.
-Make time for your own self-care and mental wellbeing.
+Do look after yourself – Hearing about someone’s experience can be very difficult.
+Make time for your own self-care and wellbeing.

 “I Believe You”: Why your role hearing a disclosure matters